-Professional discrimination and the labor market: we transform culture every day
+Professional discrimination and the labor market: why culture matters

 It is painful to go through all of these acceptance processes and, at the same time, stand firm to pursue a career and grow while being yourself.

 Many people find it difficult to expose their sexual orientation in the workplace.
 I have always wondered if, as a homosexual person, my work and opinions would be taken seriously.

 Those who are part of the LGBTQIA+ community face many difficult situations in their daily lives, and it would be no different in the workplace.
 Controlling myself not to show my preferences in order not to suffer any type of professional discrimination – whether harassment or retaliation – has always been part of my way of acting.